 The Ultimate Polo Shirt Guide [2023 Update]

-The polo shirt is nearly 100 years old and there are many aspects to this classic garment which can change its suitability for different occasions.
-To help you in your search for the perfect polo this summer we have created the definitive polo shirt guide for 2021 which outlines all of the key aspects of polo shirt design.
+The polo shirt is nearly 100 years old and wearing one well is simply a case of buying the colour you like and putting it on, right?
+Wrong!
+There are many aspects to the classic polo which can change its suitability for different occasions.
+To help you in your search for the perfect polo shirt in 2023 we have updated our comprehensive guide to polo shirts which outlines all of the key parts of polo shirt design.
 So, what should you look for in the perfect polo shirt?

 Shape and Fit

 Fit is undoubtedly the most important aspect of polo shirt design.
 Many heritage brands still rely on patterns and shapes which are decades old and thus based on outdated body shapes.
-It is important to identify brands which employ a contemporary pattern block: giving a natural fit which is neither slim nor boxy (depending on your preferences of course).
+It is important to identify brands which employ a contemporary approach to fit: ideally giving a natural fit which is neither slim nor boxy (depending on your preferences of course).
 Other aspects to the perfect polo shirt fit include:

 Sleeve length: The sleeve should be designed to reach to mid-bicep, to show just enough arm